RedHatTraining/AD482-apps/comprehensive-review/solutions/garden-streams/README.md

 # Vehicles Project

-Application for the `streams-data` guided exercise.
+Kafka Streams application for the `comprehensive-review` exercise.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.